Manhattan skyline at dusk seen from across the East River with the Empire State Building lit

 Where deals close, IPOs print, and a 7am breakfast costs less than the upside of being in the right room.

 Manhattan rewards the executive who picks correctly.
-The hotel choice on a New York business trip is not a comfort decision — it is a logistics decision and a positioning decision and, occasionally, a deal decision.
+The hotel choice on a New York business trip is not a comfort decision, it is a logistics decision and a positioning decision and, occasionally, a deal decision.
 The right room on the right floor of the right hotel can shave thirty minutes off a morning, can produce a chance encounter at breakfast that produces a meeting, can close a candidate who is on the fence about relocating.
 The wrong hotel costs you the same money and gets none of it.

 The hotels are ranked best-fit-first for the Manhattan business trip.
 Each entry has a one-line verdict, the room or suite to request, and the specific district or asset that earns the rank.
 Choose by neighbourhood (Midtown for the corporate calendar, FiDi for finance, Tribeca for media and tech, NoMad for the new-economy meeting, UES for the Carlyle-tier private banker), by trip length, or by client.

-#1 in New York for Businesss
+#1 in New York for Business

 Aman New York